M66B/FairEmail/FAQ.md

 <a name="faq6"></a>
 **(6) How can I login to Gmail / G suite?**

-Just tap on the Gmail button in the setup screen to setup a Gmail account and identity.
+You can use the quick setup wizard to easily setup a Gmail account and identity.

 If you don't want to use an on device Gmail account, you can either enable access for "less secure apps" and use your account password